 How can we empower students to explore, construct their identities, and make meaning of themselves and the world around them?

-XQ believes that authentic, community-connected, and place-based projects are essential to create meaningful and engaged learning.
-However, these projects often require connection to the local community, an authentic understanding of a need or problem they are trying to solve, and integration with the scope and sequence of an existing course.
-With no ability to engage with the community physically, how can schools bring problem-solving for the community context into remote learning environments?
+XQ believes that authentic, community-connected, and place-based projects are essential to creating meaningful and engaged learning.
+These projects require connection to the local community, an authentic understanding of a need or problem they are trying to solve, and integration with the scope and sequence of an existing course.

 Creating Relevant Projects for Students to Explore Their Skills

-During a regular school year at PPHS, students pursue their passions through hands-on and project-based industry challenges.
+At PPHS, students pursue their passions through hands-on and project-based industry challenges.
 Each academic year, the school hosts five, 6-week design thinking challenges in concert with industry partners, who introduce real-world business challenges to students.
 These challenges give students plenty of opportunities to explore different career pathways by allowing them to learn with work-based opportunities that align with the skills employers need.
+These challenges also promote meaningful and engaged learning by connecting skills to students’ interests outside the classroom.

 Open IDEO’s COVID-19 Business Pivot Challenge—“How can we help communities live a healthier life amidst crisis?”—allowed PPHS students to come up with solutions to address global and local issues and respond to this cultural moment.